 Step 3: Snapping

 Enable Snapping if you want Photoshop to help you place objects.
-Go to View > Snap to and select “Grid”.
+Go to View > Snap to and choose “Grid”.

 You’ll notice now that objects will click into place on your grid.